-I was recently given permission to review the call logs from Brighton Gay Switchboard (as it was called then) at our local history archive The Keep.
+I was recently given permission to review the call logs from Brighton Gay Switchboard (as it was called then), at our local history archive The Keep.
 It revealed the sequence of events that lead to the formation of a dedicated TV/TS (the terminology of the period) support group: Trans Sussex.

 Switchboard began life as The Lavender Line in April 1975, formed by The Lavender People, a group mainly consisting of disillusioned Sussex Gay Liberation Front (GLF) activists.
 It became apparent very quickly how useful the switchboard was.